amr080/docs-template/docs/user/using-centrifuge/invest/index.md

 ## Investment flow summary

-Investments and redemptions on Centrifuge are executed in epochs.
+Investments and redemptions on XFT are executed in epochs.
 During an epoch you can lock your investment or redemption order.
 You can also cancel your locked order during an epoch period.
 At the end of an epoch all locked orders automatically executed at best effort considering investment/redemption supply and demand and the pool's risk metrics such as minim tranche risk buffers.

 Once an investment is executed, the tranche tokens (in the case of an investment) or stablecoins (in the case of a redemption) can be collected at any time following the start of the next epoch.
 If your order only partially executes you can collect that portion of your order.
 The unfulfilled part of the order remains locked for investment/redemption pending execution.
 As with your initial order, this lock can be canceled at any time.